United Nations Sustainable Development Cooperation Framework (2023-2027): Islamic Republic of Iran

 Key Chapter Title List

-- Support of the UN Development System for Development
+- Support of the United Nations Development System for Development

-- From Iran's Needs Analysis to Cooperation Framework Priorities
+- From Analysis of Iran's Needs to Cooperation Framework Priorities

 - Cooperation Framework Outcomes